"In the first few days of picking up a guitar, I knew I would do this for a living”

 The musical genius did not know that a bet made with a fellow classmate during his college days would change his whole life forever.
 His challenge was to learn a rock song within two months!
 “In the first few days of picking up a guitar, I knew I would do this for a living” was his first memory he recalls.

-Raghu Dixit who started off as an Indian Classical Dancer, received a Gold medal for his masters in Microbiology.
-Raghu, a scientist by profession gradually began working on the foundations of a new career in music.
+As a scientist by profession, he gradually began working on the foundations of a new career in music.
 He eventually gave up his job in Europe and returned to India to create a new style of music, which he describes as “India folk rock, with world rhythms creeping in.”